se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 Where we provide release notes or advisories, they may be delivered within the product, in the update package, or via the applicable Distribution Channel.
 No specific location or publication cadence is guaranteed.

+We do not commit to any service levels, availability targets, or ongoing support unless expressly agreed in a separate written agreement.

 ## 5. Third-Party Services

 Purchasing, downloading, installation, account, or entitlement functions may be provided by your chosen Distribution Channels and are subject to their own terms and privacy policies.
 Any online features of the Game (if offered) may rely on third-party services under their respective terms.